 The Chedi hotel is a superb location to arrive into for this program.
 With an extensive beachfront and what is often called a Zen-like ambience, its one of Oman’s classic hotels.
 At the Chedi, where we initially stay for 2 nights, we have the first of what I hope will be many memorable dinners.
 There is a full program during this guided tour of Oman, from which I’ve selected some highlights below.

 The superlative Sultan Qaboos Grand Mosque is the principal mosque within the Ibadhi practice of Islam.
 The quality of work is astounding, and the creation of the mosque made use of both traditional skills and modern techniques.
 The Royal Opera House is less conventional in Islamic and Omani culture; the architecture is what I have called Omanesque which is popular in Oman today, a mix of simple Omani styling together with more decorative styling especially for the interior.
 The National Museum, near the Sultan’s Al Alam Palace, allows us to delve deep into Oman’s history and culture.
 The museum houses stone tools dated up to 2million years ago and a scale model of the ‘Sultanah’, a ship that arrived into New York harbour in 1840 with Oman’s first ambassador to the USA.

-After breakfast we visit into a traditionally built 18thc mud-brick house with its cultural displays gives us a glimpse into the Oman that abruptly ended in 1970.
-From this mud-brick house we will journey to the massive mud-brick citadel which is one of Oman’s UNESCO World Heritage Sites, Bahla Fort, and onto the nearby Jabrin Castle.
+After breakfast we visit into a traditionally built 18thc mud-brick house that, with its cultural displays, gives us a glimpse into the Oman that abruptly ended in 1970.
+From this mud-brick house, we will journey to the massive mud-brick citadel which is one of Oman’s UNESCO World Heritage Sites, Bahla Fort, and onto the nearby Jabrin Castle.

 Our hotel for two nights, the award-winning Alila Jabal Akhdar, is set overlooking a rugged canyon.